Japanese urban legends: Kisaragi Station

-Hasumi's experience soon became more ominous – bells ringing from the station, a drumbeat intensifying and the overall location completely unidentifiable.
-Terrified to return into the station with an apparently otherworldly festival transpiring, she climbed onto nearby tracks to abruptly have somebody interrupt who screamed, "Hey!
+Suddenly, the station became the scene of several supernatural occurrences.
+A bell inside the station began tolling ominously, a loud drumbeat was heard, and even the physical qualities of the landscape began to change.
+Hasumi climbed down onto the tracks in an effort to flee, but was interrupted by a lone voice that shouted "Hey!
 Don't walk on the track, that's dangerous!"
-Turning around, Hasumi witnessed a one-legged old man, not an attendant, who immediately vanished.
-Panicked, Hasumi fled along the track rashly and into a darkened tunnel, stumbling and injuring herself.
+Expecting a station attendant to have found her, Hasumi turned around to see a man with only one leg, who vanished as soon as she saw him.
+Terrified, Hasumi ran along the train tracks into a tunnel, but tripped and injured herself.

 She soon reached the end of the tunnel and was welcomed by a friendly man who offered a ride to safety – unusual for this hour and also at such a location.
-No choices remaining, Hasumi accepted and accompanied the man into a summoned train headed into distant mountains.
-The "friendly man" became silent and Hasumi was unnerved as her surroundings became increasingly unfamiliar.
+With no options left, Hasumi returned to the station with the man, and together they boarded another train.
+However, the train continued along the line into a remote area of the Japanese Alps, and the man wouldn't acknowledge Hasumi's presence, instead talking to himself before ultimately becoming silent.

-Hasumi completely disappeared and her last message board post was: "My battery's almost run out.
+Hasumi's final post on the 2channel thread was "My battery's almost run out.
 Things are getting strange, so I think I'm going to make a run for it.
 He's been talking to himself about bizarre things for a while now.
 To prepare for just the right time, I'm going to make this my last post for now."
+After that, Hasumi disappeared without a trace.